Workplace Stress: A Huge Issue For Companies Worldwide

 What is Workplace Stress?

-Workplace stress refers to the harmful responses that occur when an employee’s capabilities do not meet the job demands and requirements.
+Workplace stress refers to responses when an employee does not meet the job demands and requirements.

 Stress is one of the most significant psychological hazards in the workplace.
 It results from economic, social, physical, and emotional factors that need a response to change.
-It can pose a risk to your employees’ physical health and mental health.
+It can pose a risk to your employees’ mental and physical health.
 It can also cause injury.

 Notable Stats About Workplace Stress